Nonconventional Polynomial CLT: Introduction

 \section{Introduction}

 Ergodic theorems for nonconventional averages

-became a well established field of research.
-Here $T$ is a measure preserving transformation, $f_i$'s are bounded measurable functions and $q_i$'s are polynomials taking on integer values on integers.
-The name "nonconventional" comes from \cite{Fu} and general polynomial $q_i$'s in this setup were first considered in \cite{Be}.
+has become a well established field of research.
+Here $T$ is a measure preserving transformation, $f_i$'s are bounded measurable functions and $q_i$'s are polynomials taking on positive integer values on the positive integers, i.e. satisfying $q_i(\bbN)\subset\bbN$ for any $i=1,2,...,\ell$, where $\bbN$ is the set of natural numbers.
+The term "nonconventional" comes from \cite{Fu} and general polynomial $q_i$'s in this setup were first considered in \cite{Be}.
 Taking $f_i$'s to be indicators of measurable sets we obtain asymptotic results on numbers of multiple recurrences which was the original motivation for this study.
-The probabilistic counterpart of ergodic theorems is the law of large numbers and from this point of view it was natural to proceed trying to obtain other probabilistic limit theorems for corresponding nonconventional expressions and this line of research was originated by \cite{Ki} followed by a series of papers.
+The probabilistic counterpart of ergodic theorems is the law of large numbers, and from this point of view it is natural to try to obtain other probabilistic limit theorems for corresponding nonconventional expressions.
+This line of research started by [8] and continued in a series of paper.